-Music theory shows you what path you should use.
+Music theory shows you what path you should take.

 And technique makes it actually possible for you to walk that path.

-Think of ear training like having a torch to see through that path.
-Except that your journey is not made of visions but sounds.
+Think of ear training as having a torch to see through that path.
+Except that your journey is not made of visions but of sounds.

 Like a torch that helps you see what you’re going to encounter next in your path, a trained ear will know how a note is going to sound before you actually play it.